-On Tuesday 22 February 2011, at 12.51 p.m., a magnitude 6.3 earthquake badly damaged Christchurch and Lyttelton, killing 185 people and injuring several thousand.
+At 12.51 p.m. on Tuesday 22 February 2011, a magnitude 6.3 earthquake caused severe damage in Christchurch and Lyttelton, killing 185 people and injuring several thousand.

 The earthquake’s epicentre was near Lyttelton, just 10 km southeast of Christchurch’s central business district.
 It occurred nearly six months after the 4 September 2010 earthquake.

 The earthquake struck at lunchtime, when many people were on the city streets.
 More than 130 people lost their lives in the collapse of the Canterbury Television and Pyne Gould Corporation buildings.
 Falling bricks and masonry killed 11 people, and eight died in two city buses crushed by crumbling walls.
 Rock cliffs collapsed in the Sumner and Redcliffs area, and boulders tumbled down the Port Hills, with five people killed by falling rocks.